Creating trust through transparency

 We report our methane emissions in accordance with applicable regulations and industry standards.

 Wintershall Dea is guided by international reporting standards

-In order to meet the information needs of our stakeholders, we regular report non-financial information and follow international and industry-specific reporting standards like IPIECA or IOGP.
+In order to meet the information needs of our stakeholders, we regular report non-financial information and follow international and industry-specific reporting standards like The global Reporting Initiative or IPIECA.
 In this way, Wintershall Dea ensures that its performance can also be compared on an international scale.
 As a future listed company, we plan to report to Carbon Disclosure Project (CDP).
 Wintershall Dea became a supporter of the Task Force on Climate-related Financial Disclosures in February 2020.

 GRI is an international, multi-stakeholder and independent non-profit organization that strives to increase the transparency and accountability of economic, environmental, and social performance of companies and provides a comprehensive reporting framework. www.globalreporting.org

 IPIECA develops, shares and promotes good practice and knowledge to help the industry and improve its environmental and social performance.
 Furthermore, IPIECA helps the industry achieve high quality reporting by publishing a sustainability reporting guidance.
 Member since 2017. www.ipieca.org

 The UN Global Compact is a worldwide voluntary initiative based on CEO commitments to promote responsible corporate governance.
 It obligates the signatories to comply with ten principles covering the areas of human rights, labour, the environment and anti-corruption and to report on that.
 Member since 10/2019. www.globalcompact.com